Methodologies

 Peaks and lows

-Peaks and troughs summarize the extremes in a selected range.-Peaks are the highest stored counts in the selected range.-Troughs are the lowest stored counts after filtering fake lows from game outages.-These charts show whether highs and lows are moving higher or lower over time.
+Peaks and troughs summarize the extremes in a selected range.-Peaks are the highest counts in the selected range.-Troughs are the lowest counts after filtering out lows of less than 1,000 players.

 Hiscores context